 - Provide a WRB with enough permeability so that the system quickly dries.

 The optimum perm rating for a WRB prevents water from infiltrating the wall cavity and allows infiltrated moisture vapor to escape.

 - Too high a perm will permit moisture from the outside to penetrate the wall system.

 - While too low a perm will trap the water within the wall system.

 The ideal WRB perm for balancing the inward and outward moisture movement within the building envelope falls between 10 and 20 perms.
 However, the climate and positioning within the wall assembly also play a role in the WRB permeability.

 Sto Corp Systems Offer High-Performance Building Envelope Solutions

 Fast and simple to install, Sto Systems provide architects, contractors, and developers with a tested and cutting-edge high-performance building envelope.
 Sto’s single product wall systems deliver on all performance needs, saving money and time and lessening labor, risk, and complexity compared to systems that need piecing together of many components from multiple sources.

 Independent testing shows that Sto systems meet water infiltration and ventilation performance specifications, wind load resistance, impact resistance, water resistance, flame spread, and accelerated weathering.

-For more on achieving better high-performance building envelope systems, contact us today.
+For more on achieving better high-performance building envelope systems, download our comprehensive guide on engineered building enclosures or contact us today.